ananthu-dev/net-device-consistency-gsoc-2020/README.md

 # What is next?

-Unfortunately, not all goals as described in the project is not accomplished.
+Unfortunately,not all goals as described in the project is not accomplished.
 The following goals are remaining and will be completed in coming days:

 * Completion of work remaining in PointToPoint module.
 * Examination of higher layer protocols to verify that they are properly reacting to state changes.